Ekiti State: Demographics

 Ekitis are culturally homogeneous and they speak a dialect of Yoruba language known as Ekiti.
 The homogeneous nature of Ekiti confers on the state some uniqueness among the states of the federation.
 Slight differences are noticeable in the Ekiti dialects of the Yoruba language spoken by the border communities to other states.
 For example, the people of Ado local government area do not speak exactly the same dialect as the people of Ijero Local government area, while the people of Ikole area speak something different from the people of Ikere area.
 The communities influenced by their locations include Otun (Moba land) which speaks a dialect close to the one spoken by the Igbominas in Kwara State.
-The people of Oke-Ako, Irele, Omuo speak a similar dialect to that of Yagba of Kogi State.
+The people of Oke-Ako, Irele, Omuo speak a similar dialect to that of YagbaEkiti of Kogi State.

 Religion

-About 85% Christian, with about 10% Muslim and 5% traditional Yoruba Animist.
+About 85% Christian, with about 10% Muslim and 5% traditional Yoruba (Oniṣeṣe).

 The Anglican Province of Ondo within the Church of Nigeria includes the three Dioceses of Ekiti Oke (2004) led by Bishop Isaac Olatunde Olubowale (2004), Ekiti West (2005) led by Bishop Rufus Victor Ajileye Adepoju (2017), and Ekiti (1996) led by Bishop Andrew Olushola Ajayi (2022).

 446,475 Catholics (2021) in the Diocese of Ekiti (1972 as Ado-Ekiti), a suffragan of the Archdiocese of Ibadan, with 63 parishes under Bishop Felix Femi Ajakaye (2010).